Edge Magnetism in Colloidal MoS2 Triangular Nanoflakes: Introduction

 Magnetism in TMDs can arise either via intentional introduction of defects~\cite{Fu2020,Guguchia2018,Liang2021,Zhang2024,Hossen2024,jaglivcic2003,mihailovic2003,gao2015,sanikop2019} or intrinsically from edge boundaries in confined nanostructures~\cite{Hui2012, Li2008,Botello2009,Ataca2011,Deng2020,Shinde2019,Cui2017,Gibertini2015,Kou2012,Pan2012}.
 Extrinsic magnetism, introduced by chalcogen vacancies~\cite{sun2014,mathew2012} or transition-metal dopants~\cite{Tian2015,martinez2018,Fu2020,wang2017}, generates localized spin domains.
 However, this approach offers limited control of the resulting magnetic properties, which exhibit a sensitive and often unpredictable dependence on the precise concentration, position, and clustering of the dopants.
 In contrast, intrinsic magnetism is inherently more robust and reliable as it is directly associated with the structural properties of the confined materials, including their edges~\cite{Fern2007,Jiang2007,Sun2017a,Blackwell2021,Yazyev2010}.
 For magnetic materials, a high density of reactive edges is distinctly advantageous.
 Edge atoms, due to changes in coordination, often deviate from the bulk-stoichiometric equilibrium, leading to atomic reconfigurations and non-uniform spin distributions~\cite{Fern2007,Jiang2007,Sun2017a,Blackwell2021,Yazyev2010}.

 Triangular TMD nanoflakes can be highly promising spin hosts, as they exhibit intrinsic magnetism with localized magnetic moments~\cite{Tiutiunnyk2022,Abdel2023,cao2015,Liang2015,Pavlovi2015,Chen2018}, similar to their graphene-based analogs~\cite{Ortega2013,Maruyama2016,Han2024}.
-Colloidal triangular nanostructures can be synthesized with a uniform elemental termination and a single type of edge (e.g., zigzag) along all sides~\cite{Tiutiunnyk2022,Abdel2023,cao2015,Liang2015,Pavlovi2015,Chen2018}.
-This is a unique feature among low-dimensional materials, since in nanoflakes of other shapes (e.g., rectangular or rhombic) there is mixture of either terminating elements or edge types.
-In the case of TMDs, the structural characteristics of triangular quantum dots prevent the inherent limitations of nanoribbons or nanosheets, where opposite boundaries must contain a mixture of transition-metal ($d$-orbital magnetism) and chalcogen ($p$-orbital magnetism) terminations~\cite{Li2008, Castenetto2023,Ataca2011,Peter2019}, or where engineering uniform elemental termination forces the adoption of the armchair orientation on one side\cite{Li2008,Pan2012,,Ridolfi2017}.
-By ensuring uniform magnetic zigzag edges, triangular geometries circumvent constraints imposed by mixed terminations and nonmagnetic regions, making them a viable platform for generating stable, well-defined spin-active islands compared to conventional ribbon-like structures.
+Colloidal triangular nanostructures offer the advantage to be synthesized with a uniform elemental termination and a single type of edge (e.g., zigzag) along all sides~\cite{Tiutiunnyk2022,Abdel2023,cao2015,Liang2015,Pavlovi2015,Chen2018}.
+While previous work on TMD nanoribbons focused on delocalized edge spins~\cite{Gibertini2014,Gibertini2015,Pino2020}, the confined geometry of triangular nanoflakes provides a unique structural platform to stabilize discrete, addressable magnetic units.
+This feature is crucial, as nanoflakes of other shapes (e.g., rectangular or rhombic) inherently result in a mixture of terminating elements and/or edge types.
+In TMDs, the structural characteristics of triangular quantum dots prevent the inherent limitations of nanoribbons or nanosheets, where opposite boundaries must contain a mixture of transition-metal ($d$-orbital magnetism) and chalcogen ($p$-orbital magnetism) terminations~\cite{Li2008, Castenetto2023,Ataca2011,Peter2019}, or where engineering uniform elemental termination forces the adoption of the armchair orientation on one side\cite{Li2008,Pan2012,Ridolfi2017}.
+By overcoming these constraints and ensuring uniform magnetic zigzag edges, triangular geometries circumvent constraints imposed by mixed terminations and nonmagnetic regions, making them a viable platform for generating stable, well-defined spin-active islands compared to conventional ribbon-like structures.